Corporate governance

 QCA Code Principle 5

-The Board considers the majority of its Non-executive Directors independent in character and judgement and reviews, on an on-going basis, whether there are any relationships or circumstances which are likely to or could affect the independence they bring to matters considered by the Board.
+The Board considers the majority of the Non-executive Directors independent in character and judgement and reviews, on an on-going basis, whether there are any relationships or circumstances which are likely to or could affect the independence they bring to matters considered by the Board.

-Each Director’s attendance at Board and Committee meetings is disclosed on page 23 of the Annual Report and Accounts for the year ending 31 December 2022.
+Each Director’s attendance at Board and Committee meetings is disclosed on page 24 of the Annual Report and Accounts for the year ending 31 December 2023.

 QCA Code Principle 6